Yellowstone National Park Wyoming, USA Travel Guide

 Taxis and ride-sharing services are not common within Yellowstone National Park itself.
 Do not rely on ride-sharing for transportation inside Yellowstone, as availability is extremely limited or non-existent due to lack of drivers and unreliable cell service within the park's boundaries.

 The most popular way to explore Yellowstone.
-Book well in advance, especially for summer travel.
+Book well in advance, especially in the summer travel.
 Minimum age typically 21, with surcharges for under 25.
-A valid driver's license and major credit card are needed.
+A valid driver'a driving license and major credit card are needed.

 Rentals exist in some gateway towns (West Yellowstone, Jackson).
 This option fits those experienced with two-wheeled travel.
-It is not recommended for inexperienced riders due to wildlife presence and long distances.
+It is not recommended for inexperienced riders due to wild animals presence and long distances.

 Available in some gateway towns and at Grant Village.
-Bicycles are restricted to paved roads and designated paved paths.
-They are not allowed on boardwalks around thermal features or on backcountry hiking trails.
+Bicycles are restricted to paved roads and designated paved walkways.
+They aren't allowed on boardwalks around thermal features or on backcountry hiking trails.

 Yellowstone grants many opportunities for walking and cycling, permitting a closer connection with nature.
 You can explore the park's wonders up close and at your own pace.